Generated at: 2026-06-15 04:48:15

 SFA Implementation Challenge 2: Inadequate Management of Deal Progress

 This challenge occurs when managers are unable to grasp the progress of deals and negotiations across the entire team.
-Because deals and negotiations are not properly managed, the following problems arise:
+Because deals and negotiations are not managed, the following issues arise:

-• Team performance is inconsistent and fails to improve because it relies solely on individual sales representative capabilities
+• Team-wide performance is hindered by reliance on individual sales representative capabilities

 Objectives and Benefits

-The objective is to have field representatives accurately register the progress of deals and negotiations in the SFA, allowing managers to grasp this information and utilize it for sales activities and analysis.
-This approach is expected to yield the following benefits:
+The objective is to have field staff accurately register the progress of deals and negotiations in the SFA, allowing managers to grasp this information and utilize it for sales activities and analysis.
+This leads to the following expected benefits:

-• Increased closing rates through the ability to analyze deal probability and priority
+• Increased closing probability through the ability to analyze deal potential and priority

-• Improved collaboration within departments and among representatives
+• Improved collaboration within departments and among staff members

 • Higher forecast accuracy, making budget-to-actual management easier